The simple harmonic urn: Introduction

-In this paper, we will study the 2-colour urn model with reinforcement matrix \bnn A = \left[ \right]. \enn To reiterate the urn model, at each time period we draw a ball at random from the urn; if it is red, we replace it and add an additional black ball, if it is black we replace it and throw out a red ball.
+To reiterate the urn model, at each time period we draw a ball at random from the urn; if it is red, we replace it and add an additional black ball, if it is black we replace it and throw out a red ball.
 The eigenvalues of $A$ are $\pm i$, corresponding to the ordinary differential equation $\dot{{\bf v}}=A{\bf v}$, which governs the phase diagram of the simple harmonic oscillator.
-This explains the name \emph{simple harmonic urn}.
-Na\"{\i}vely, one might hope that the behaviour of the Markov chain is closely related to the paths in the phase diagram.
-We will see that it is, but that the exact behaviour is somewhat more subtle.
+This explains the name \textit{simple harmonic urn}.
+Na\"{\i}vely, one might hope that the behavior of the Markov chain is closely related to the paths in the phase diagram.
+We will see that it is, but that the exact behavior is somewhat more subtle.